Nenskra hydropower plant, Georgia

 75% of the finance is planned to come from public sources:

-EBRD considers an additional 5% equity share (USD 15 million)
+- EBRD has approved a USD 214 million loan together with an additional 5% equity share (USD 15 million)

-AIIB, EIB and KDB (Korean Development Bank) each consider a USD 86 million loan
+- KDB (Korean Development Bank) considers a USD 86 million loan.

 Contract type: Public-private partnership: BOT (Build, Operate, Transfer)

-Customer: Like many other newly built hydropower plants in Georgia, Nenskra will produce winter season electricity for the domestic market and export the rest to energy-hungry Turkey.
+Customer: Like many other newly built hydropower plants in Georgia, Nenskra is intended to produce winter season electricity for the domestic market and export the rest to energy-hungry Turkey.

 The Nenskra project foresees damming the Nenskra river 10 kilometers upstream from the village of Chuberi.
 To increase the reservoir’s volume, a 14 km long tunnel will divert water from the Nakra river on the other side of the mountain close to the village of Nakra.